-You might have trouble swallowing after radiotherapy treatment to the chest.
-There are a number of things that can help you cope.
+You might have trouble swallowing (dysphagia) during and after radiotherapy treatment to the chest.
+There are a number of things that you can do to help.

-Radiotherapy treatment for cancer in the chest might cause swelling and soreness in the throat.
+Radiotherapy to the chest might cause swelling and soreness in the throat.
+This side effects usually starts with a feeling of a lump in the throat.

 - dry foods